 Case Study: Use of Active RFID System

-Workers simply have photo ID cards with RFID tags that can be tracked to see who reported to work, at what time and where they are.
+Workers simply have photo ID cards with RFID tags that can be tracked to see who reported working, at what time, and where they are.